MARKANTONY04/project_4/README.md

 ##### Features left to implement

-Due to time constraints, there is a certain could-have priority level features in the user stories section that was unable to be implemented into the project.
+Due to time constraints, there is a certain could-have priority level features in the user stories section that was unable to be implemented into the project (Pictures).
 Though unfortunate, this is not a significant issue as the priority and usefulness of these features was low and the website is still fully functioning and finished without them.

 As the time is now over to work on this project, I would have liked to implement a merge bag feature when a guest would log in and become a user but unfortunately I